gradle/gradle/design-docs/play-support.md

     - Similar to what the spike did
     - Build loop delegates to wrapped BuildActionExecuter
     - After build, executor waits for a trigger from somewhere else
+- On Ctrl+C, Gradle exits and cancels build.

 ```
 pseudo: